Roman Catholic

 details of death

 In c.
-1924, arrived in Poland in an unknown circumstances and continued his theological studies at the Mission Institute in Lublin, founded that year.
+1924, left Bolshevik Russia, in an unknown circumstances arrived in Poland and continued his theological studies at the Mission Institute in Lublin, founded that year.

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of Russian occupation arrested by the Russians in 01.1940 during customary, traditional Christmas time „carol” visits to his parishioners in Narewka (one of them was Danuta Siedzikówna „Inka”, later young nurse, murdered by Commie‐Nazi regime in 1946 — she was then 17 — in Gdańsk).
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of Russian occupation, arrested by the Russians in 01.1940, during customary, traditional Christmas time „carol” visits to his parishioners in Narewka (one of them was Danuta Siedzikówna „Inka”, later nurse, murdered by Commie‐Nazi regime in 1946 — she was then 17 — in Gdańsk).

 From there transported to Bielsk Podlaski prison and next to Brześć on Bug.